Hyperbolic curvature of holomorphic level curves: Bounds for hyperbolic curvature of Jordan level curves

 \begin{remark} Let $f:\D\to\ov{\D}$ be holomorphic such that $f(0)\neq0$.
 Then, for every $r\in(0,1)$, $\p\Om(rf)$ is a starlike smooth Jordan curve in $\D$.
 Indeed, since $\Om(rf)=\{z\in\D:|z|<r|f(z)|\}\subset\{z\in\D:|z|<r\}$, the above holds in view of \cite[Theorem 2.2]{MejPom}. \end{remark}

 \begin{remark} If we consider an arc of the circle $\gamma(t)=c+re^{it}$, where $c\in \C$ and $r>0$ are such that $\{\gamma\}\subset \D$ (i.e., $r-1<|c|<r+1$), then $k_h(z,\gamma)=\cfrac{1-|c|^2+r^2}{r},z\in\{\gamma\}$.
 Indeed, using \eqref{kht} and some simple computations, we get the formula.
 In particular, the hyperbolic curvature of $r\dt$ oriented anticlockwise is $r+\frac{1}{r}$.
 Hence, the hyperbolic curvature of any hyperbolic circle in $\D$, of hyperbolic radius $r_h>0$, oriented anticlockwise, is $2\coth(2r_h)$ (see \cite[Example 1]{MejMin}).
-The circles are the only closed regular $C^2$ curves in $\D$ that have constant hyperbolic curvature (see \cite[Section 2.4]{FerGra}; cf. \cite[p.
+The circles are the only closed regular $C^2$ curves in $\D$ that have constant hyperbolic curvature (see \cite[Section 2.4]{FerGra}; cf. \cite[Appendix, p.
 315]{doC}). \end{remark}

-In the next theorem, we exploit the hyperbolic convexity of the sublevel sets, by using the sharp inequality of Ma and Minda \cite[Theorem 5]{MaMin} and the fixed point function of Mej\'ia and Pommerenke \cite{MejPom}, to get sharp bounds for the hyperbolic curvature of their boundaries.
+In the next theorem, which restates Theorem \ref{t03}, we exploit the hyperbolic convexity of the sublevel sets, by using the sharp inequality of Ma and Minda \cite[Theorem 5]{MaMin} and the fixed point function of Mej\'ia and Pommerenke \cite{MejPom}, to get sharp bounds for the hyperbolic curvature of their boundaries.

 \begin{theorem} Let $f:\D\to\ov{\D}$ be holomorphic such that $f(0)\neq0$.
 Then the following sharp inequalities hold, for all $r\in(0,1)$ and $\zeta\in\p\Om(rf)$,

 where $C_{rf,\zeta}=|\ov{(rf)'(\zeta)}(rf)(\zeta)-\zeta|\frac{1-|\zeta|^2}{|\zeta|^2}$. \end{theorem}